TomatorCZ/master-thesis/Notes/Proposals/Explicit-and-implicit-partial-type-inference.md

 ### Syntax

-We have to change grammer allowing tuser to use mentioned contructs
+We have to change grammar allowing the user to use mentioned constructs.

 **Declaration**